victor7w7r/036raspberry/README.md

 - :warning: **Please install this software**

-  - This scripts works in all GNU/Linux distros but you need this binaries
+  - This script works in all GNU/Linux distros but you need this binaries
     - `dialog parted wget bsdtar (libarchive)`

+- :warning: **Python version**

+  - Install this module for root with pip
+    - `pythondialog`

 ## What About With Arch Linux ARM